juji-io/docs/docs/faq.md

 <hr>

-#### Why cannot my chatbot answer any questions even after I uploaded my Q&A CVS file?
+#### Why cannot my chatbot answer any questions even after I uploaded my Q&A CSV file?

 : If this occurs, please double check the Q&A CSV file you uploaded.
 Make sure that all the Q&As are entered in the CSV following